sgminer-dev/sgminer/doc/BUGS.md

 Be careful when posting the contents of your configuration file: although pool connection and protocol information is relevant in a certain sub-class of issues, login credentials (username and password) are most often not.
+Run with `--incognito` if possible.

 If there is a need to provide more than a screenfull of log data, it is preferred that a link is given instead.
 Try